stephanietc/stephanietc.github.io/_posts/2022-06-19-two-years-on.md

 I joke about having a "research brain" sometimes, but I wouldn't be where I am without it.

-So, two years on, I'm quietly recognizing everything I love about my new career path, and thanking all the people who made me the researcher I am.
+So, two years on, I'm quietly celebrating everything I love about my new career path, and thanking all the people who made me the researcher I am.